 Q. Can a Merchant or Service Provider be considered compliant if it has outstanding non-compliance issues?

 A. We encourage Merchants and Service Providers to complete an initial review, develop a remediation plan, complete items on the remediation plan, and revalidate compliance of those outstanding items.
 This plan can be submitted to American Express for review until full compliance can be achieved.
-If American Express accepts the plan, in its sole discretion, it can choose not to impose the non-validation fees for a Merchant's failure to provide the documentation validating its compliance with the PCI Data Security Standard.
-A Merchant may still remain liable for fraud as a result of a security compromise.
+If American Express accepts the plan, its sole discretion, it can choose not to impose the non-validation for a Merchant's failure to provide the documentation validating its compliance with the PCI Data Security Standard.
+However, a Merchant may still remain liable for fraud as a result of a security compromise.

 Q. How does the Data Security Operating Policy compare to the PCI Data Security Standard?